 Overlooked by the iconic Ocean Beach Hotel, established in 1929, the small harbour is a focal point with beaches on both sides.
 Shellharbour Village is also by the harbour, with its selection of boutiques, cool cafes and restaurants all ensuring a great waterside vibe.

-Between May and November, head to one of many scenic vantage points to spot whales migrating along the coast.
-Bring your bicycle or hire one to cycle along the spectacular Shellharbour coastline or around the foreshore of Lake Illawarra.
-The lake is a popular for stand-up paddle boarding, kayaking and other fun water sports.
+Between May and November, you might even spot whales blowing or breaching as they migrate up or down the coast, with the harbour one of many scenic vantage points.
+Take your bike or hire one to cycle along the spectacular Shellharbour coastline or around the foreshore of Lake Illawarra.
+The lake is popular for stand-up paddle boarding, kayaking and for its Art Trail.

-The picturesque Links Shell Cove Golf Course is nearby and a top spot for a round with a view.
+Swap your surf board for golf clubs at the picturesque Links Shell Cove Golf Course known for its stunning views.
 After golf, grab lunch at the Tavern in the clubhouse.
-Another popular spot is The Shellharbour Club, nicknamed Shelly’s.
+Shell Cove is part of a massive development with a brand new marina due to open in 2021.
+Another popular spot is The Shellharbour Club, or ‘Shelly’s’ as the locals call it.
 There is a vibrant street market-style dining area called the Precinct, and the club’s entertainment caters for all ages.

 Shellharbour is a two-hour drive from Sydney along the spectacular Grand Pacific Drive.
-You can also catch a direct train to Shellharbour Junction Station and the journey takes about two hours.
-Places to stay include the beachside holiday parks, campgrounds, resorts and houses to rent.
+You can also catch a train direct from Sydney to Shellharbour Junction Station.
+It is a scenic trip and takes about two hours.
+Or you can fly from Brisbane and Melbourne into Shellharbour Airport at Albion Park.